Writing a business plan for a gynecologist can be an intimidating task, especially for those just starting.

 In particular, stakeholders can compare the value of equity to the value of the outstanding financial debt to assess how the business is funded and what level of financial risk has been taken by the owners (financial debt is riskier because it has to be repaid, while equity doesn't need to be repaid).

-The cash flow forecast
+The projected cash flow statement

 The initial financing plan